abrachet/cedo/README.md

 Obviously, something like a git hash is trivial enough that we can rely on the linker.
 However `cedo` with the help of debug symbols can serialize arbitrarily complicated data objects into object files.

+A similar example can be found in `src/version` where cedo bootstraps itself to provide it's own verison info.

 ## Building

 `mkdir build; cd build; cmake ..`